MiguelMDSDP/CustomerManagementWeb/README.md

 ### React Hook Form

-React Hook Form is a library used for form handling in our application.
+React Hook Form is a library used for form handling in the application.
 It simplifies form management and validation with React hooks.
-We chose React Hook Form for the following reasons:
+React Hook Form has been chosen for the following reasons:

 - **Simplicity and Performance**: React Hook Form provides a simple and efficient way to manage form state and validation without the need for complex abstractions or additional components.
 It leverages React's hook system to minimize re-renders, resulting in better performance.